 Published: December 15, 2016

-“Why have policymakers consistently struggled to make a significant dent in poverty reduction?”
+“How can we help those in poverty make better decisions, and why have policymakers consistently struggled to make a significant dent in poverty reduction?”

 Reports released last week reveal that a large percentage of the UK population is struggling to escape the poverty trap.

 Research from the Joseph Rowntree Foundation shows that 21 per cent of the UK population lives in a low-income household – a proportion that hasn’t changed in a decade.
 Elsewhere, the Trussell Trust claims that food banks will feed three times more people this Christmas than last.

 So why have policymakers consistently struggled to make a significant dent in poverty reduction?
 And how might Theresa May and Philip Hammond help families who are ‘just about managing’ (the so-called Jams)?

 Headline grabbing policies from the Autumn Budget might only have a short-term impact.
 A rise in the national minimum wage and a ban on letting agent fees for renters may put more money in people’s pockets; but new research suggests that many poverty reduction initiatives are destined to fail unless they are based on a greater understanding of the psychological lives of lower income families.

 The emerging ‘science of scarcity’ shows that poverty acts as a punitive ‘tax’ on mental bandwidth, impairing people’s judgement and ability to make good decisions.
 Poverty reduction policies, however well publicised and targeted, are likely to have limited impact if people are already heavily mentally-taxed by concerns over money, food or time scarcity.

 The findings question the widely held ‘economic’ assumption that bad decisions cause poverty or keep people in poverty.
 Instead, the causal relationship is just as likely to be the other way around – poverty often leads to bad decisions.
 This partly explains why it’s difficult for one fifth of the UK population to escape the cycle of poverty.